cringel66/track3proj1/index.md

 ![image](https://github.com/cringel66/track3proj1/assets/127979127/3e46038d-7883-4f7c-9b6c-11c8c46970bf)

 The most attractions from the list were built from the 20’s through the 40’s.
-But it was interesting to see that each decade since the 50’s additional attractions were added even into the 2000s which is 30+ years since route 66 was decommisioned.
+But it was interesting to see that each decade since the 50’s additional attractions were added even into the 2000s which is 30+ years since route 66 was decommisioned (June 1985).
 The list below are those attractions built since 1950.

 ![image](https://github.com/cringel66/track3proj1/assets/127979127/cdff6e82-78b4-434d-ba92-fb92ca19dc54)

 Interesting to note that the last motel from the list was built in 1950.
-Then out of the 13 attractions built since 1950, 4 of them have been restaurants.
+From the 38 attractions with a year built, 13 of them were built in 1950 or later.
+That's over a 1/3 of the attractions.
+In those 13 attractions, 7 were sites.
+It just shows that people continue to build new attractions to bring people to their business.
+Let's keep Route 66 hopin.

 To view images of each attraction on the list, go to Road affair's website.